Common questions from students trying to enroll in Chemistry or Biochemistry courses:

 We know full classes are a source of much frustration for students.
 There are several things you can do in this situation:

-- Watch SOLAR every day for vacancies.
+- Watch the Portal every day for vacancies.
 There are often adds and drops during the few weeks prior to and after the beginning of a new semester

 - Consider taking a different class.
 If you need help selecting an alternate class, please come to the department’s advising hours (to check on advising hours for the current semester, call the Chemistry Office at 818-677-3381